 - A. The University agrees where appropriate to administer discipline in a fair and impartial manner as defined under the definition of discipline.
-Similarly situated employees will be treated similarly regarding the application of disciplinary actions, but mitigating circumstances will be considered. - B. Procedures Before taking any disciplinary action related to employee misconduct, the University shall normally: - 1.
+Similarly situated employees will be treated similarly regarding the application of disciplinary actions, but mitigating circumstances will be considered. - C. Procedures Before taking any disciplinary action related to employee misconduct, the University shall: - 1.
 Investigate the alleged misconduct; - 2.
 Meet with the employee; - 3.
 Consider any mitigating circumstances; - 4.
 Determine the appropriate disciplinary action, if any, to be imposed; and - 5.
-Give the employee a written memorandum or notice of the disciplinary action, if any, to be imposed and the employee's appeal rights. - C. Time Limits The University may impose disciplinary action no later than thirty (30) calendar days after it acquires knowledge of the misconduct for which the disciplinary action is imposed.
-Exceptions to the above shall apply when disciplinary action may include termination, or in cases involving severe misconduct or conduct involving moral turpitude.
+Give the employee a written memorandum or notice of the disciplinary action, if any, to be imposed, and the employee's appeal rights. - C. Time Limits The University may impose disciplinary action no later than thirty (30) calendar days after it acquires knowledge of the misconduct for which the disciplinary action is imposed.
+Exceptions to the above shall apply in cases involving severe misconduct or conduct involving moral turpitude.